juggajay/racing-tool/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## API Documentation

+The Racing Tool provides several APIs for accessing horse racing data:

+- **Unified Racing API**: Combines data from multiple sources into a single endpoint
+- **Punting Form API**: Direct access to the Punting Form service
+- **Racing Data API**: Access to static mock racing data
+- **Odds API**: Betting odds data
+- **Weather API**: Weather and track condition data

+For detailed API documentation, see the [API README](API_README.md) or visit the `/api-docs.html` page in your browser.

+## API Test Pages

+The following HTML pages are available for testing the APIs:

+- `/api-test.html` - Test the Punting Form API
+- `/api-direct-test.html` - Test direct API calls to the Punting Form API
+- `/racing-test.html` - Test the Racing Data API
+- `/unified-api-test.html` - Test the Unified Racing API

 ## Deploying to Vercel

 The easiest way to deploy this Next.js app is to use the [Vercel Platform](https://vercel.com/new).